 Importantly, BullPrint will not be responsible for any delay of delivery orloss / damage of the orders once the order is handed over to the shipping company.
 Similarly, any shipments returned back to us in case of wrong address, no one available to accept the delivery, being carded etc. will call for additional shipping fee if it needs to be reshipped.

 BullPrint is a Sydney based printing company.
 Under Sydney STANDARD courier option, we will have your orders ready to dispatch with a hub based courier company like Couriers Please.
 Their delivery turnaround is 3-4 business days once picked up from us.
 This is not a guaranteed service - but they are usually pretty reliable.

 If you require a guaranteed delivery service or same day delivery, please select the PRIORITY courier option where we can arrange the delivery with a non-Hub based couriers such as Startrack Couriers for an additional cost based on turnaround desired.

 We ship the majority of our products using a Hub based courier service for the Sydney Metro Area.
 There are options for Point-to-Point delivery service within Sydney metro area at extra charge if requested.
 For the rest of the country, we prefer to ship via TNT Road Express OR StarTrack Express.

 We can expedite and use fatster delivery services when specificaly requested by the customer which usually has an extra cost.

 Production time on a working day is 7:30am to 3:30pm.
-Production days exclude Saturdays, Sundays and holidays.
+Production days exclude Saturdays, Sundays and public holidays.